Islandora-Labs/islandora_simple_map/README.md

 ## Development and feedback

 Pull requests are welcome, as are use cases and suggestions.
+For example, if your coordinate data results in map with no points on thems, please suggest some ways that the data could be normalized.

 ## License